 Types of Tax Liens

 In most cases, tax liens are not indexed against a parcel of land.
 They are indexed by taxpayer name.
-When an abstract is brought up to date abstractors search by name and by legal description, so tax liens appear in abstracts even when they are not indexed by
+When an abstract is brought up to date abstractors search by name and by legal description, so tax liens appear in abstracts even when they are not indexed by legal description in the Recorder's Office.

 Bringing Abstracts Up to Date